syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of creating a fraction equation from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Create-fraction-equation).

 ### Function

 You can create trigonometric functions in a Word document.
 The following code example shows how to create a function.